woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 Returns an object with booleans representing the payment status.

-_**This selector is deprecated and will be removed in a future release.
-Please use the selectors above**_
+> ⚠️ This selector is deprecated and will be removed in a future release.
+Please use the selectors above.

-#### _Returns_
+#### _Returns_ <!-- omit in toc -->

-`object` - The current payment status.
-This will be an object with the following keys, the values are all booleans:
+-   `object`: The current payment status with the following keys:

--   `isPristine` - True if the payment process has not started, does not have an error and has not finished.
+    -   _isPristine_ `boolean`: True if the payment process has not started, does not have an error and has not finished.
 This is true initially.
--   `isStarted` - True if the payment process has started.
+    -   _isStarted_ `boolean`: True if the payment process has started.
--   `isProcessing` - True if the payment is processing.
+    -   _isProcessing_ `boolean`: True if the payment is processing.
--   `hasError` - True if the payment process has resulted in an error.
+    -   _hasError_ `boolean`: True if the payment process has resulted in an error.
--   `hasFailed` - True if the payment process has failed.
+    -   _hasFailed_ `boolean`: True if the payment process has failed.
--   `isSuccessful` - True if the payment process is successful.
+    -   _isSuccessful_ `boolean`: True if the payment process is successful.
--   `isDoingExpressPayment` - True if an express payment method is active, false otherwise
+    -   _isDoingExpressPayment_ `boolean`: True if an express payment method is active, false otherwise

-#### Example
+#### _Example_ <!-- omit in toc -->

 ```js
 const store = select( 'wc/store/payment' );